Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

-Models assuming a Markovian environment are often enough to accurately capture the open dynamics of the system.
+Models assuming a Markovian environment are often sufficient to capture the open dynamics of the system accurately.
 However, there are certain cases where a non-Markovian description is necessary.
-Here, the bath retains a memory of the interaction with the system, and information can flow back into the system~\cite{breuer2002theory}.
-Generally, to model such non-Markovian noise, we must either consider the Caldeira-Leggett master equation for Brownian motion~\cite{caldeira1983path}, or solve a general non-Markovian master equation~\cite{hu1992quantum}.
-Non-Markovian dynamics can also be modelled using Lindblad-type equations with time-dependent noise rates~\cite{zhang2012general}.
+Non-Markovianity arises when the bath retains a memory of the interaction with the system, and information can flow back into the system~\cite{breuer2002theory}.
+Generally, to model such non-Markovian noise, we must either consider the Caldeira-Leggett master equation for Brownian motion~\cite{caldeira1983path} or solve a general non-Markovian master equation~\cite{hu1992quantum}, although some care must be taken since the dynamics predicted by these approaches do not automatically guarantee physical states as solution~\cite{Kohen1997Phase}.
+Non-Markovian dynamics can also be modeled using Lindblad-type equations with time-dependent noise rates~\cite{zhang2012general}.
 Some studies of mechanical resonators indicate the requirement for non-Markovian dynamics.
 For example, it was shown that in clamped systems, the resulting noise spectrum was consistent with a non-Markovian spectrum~\cite{groblacher2009observation}.
 In addition, theoretical works indicate that modeling the effects of damped tunneling two-level systems on a nanomechanical flexing beam resonator gives rise to non-Markovian noise~\cite{remus2009damping}.
-Optomechanical systems in non-Markovian environments have been modeled although generally without the use of a master equation.
-A Feynman-Vernon influence functional method was used to study sideband cooling in non-Markovian environments~\cite{triana2016ultrafast}, and the influence of non-Markovian noise on the optomechanical nonlienarity was considered in~\cite{qvarfort2023enhanced}.
+Optomechanical systems in non-Markovian environments have been modeled, although generally without the use of a master equation.
+A Feynman-Vernon influence functional method was used to study sideband cooling in non-Markovian environments~\cite{triana2016ultrafast}, and the influence of non-Markovian noise on the optomechanical nonlinearity was considered in~\cite{qvarfort2023enhanced}.